Articles on: Matching Column

 Using "Match Any" sets all product quantities to 15, perfect for demos or testing.

-When a product's inventory is tracked in Shopify, the inventory quantity at a location is updated automatically when receiving a transfer that includes the product.
+When inventory tracking is enabled in Shopify, the inventory quantity at a location updates automatically when transfers are received.

-Track inventory option has been enabled by default in the add and update feed.
+The Track Inventory option is enabled by default in Add and Update feeds.

 For example: To track quantity for a product option in Shopify, enable the "Track Quantity" setting.
 This will turn on quantity tracking for products if it was previously disabled in Shopify.